 Key Program Features

-- First SIS degree to be offered in an entirely virtual format
+- First SIS degree offered in an entirely virtual format

-- Students can take courses from anywhere in the world
+- Students can take courses from anywhere in the world, including low-bandwidth areas

 - Courses incorporate Universal Design for Learning principles, and are accessible to blind, deaf, and mobility impaired students